Manage mail flow using a third-party cloud service with Exchange Online

 When you're configuring this scenario, the "host" that you need to configure to receive email from the third-party service is specified in the MX Record.
 For example:

-In this example, the host name for the Office 365 host should be hubstream-mx.mail.protection.outlook.com.
+In this example, the host name for the Microsoft 365 or Office 365 host should be hubstream-mx.mail.protection.outlook.com.
 This value can vary from domain to domain, so check your value at Configuration > Domain > <select domain> to confirm your actual value.

-Scenario 2 (unsupported) - MX record points to third-party solution without spam filtering
+Scenario 2 - MX record points to third-party solution without spam filtering

 I plan to use Exchange Online to host all my organization's mailboxes.
 All email that's sent to my domain from the internet must first flow through a third-party archiving or auditing service before arriving in Exchange Online.
 All outbound email that's sent from my Exchange Online organization to the internet must also flow through the service.
 However, the service doesn't provide a spam filtering solution.

-Best practices for using a third-party cloud service with Office 365
+Best practices for using a third-party cloud service with Microsoft 365 or Office 365

-Don't use this scenario because it isn't currently supported.
-We recommend that you use the archiving and auditing solutions that are provided by Office 365.
+We strongly recommend that you use the archiving and auditing solutions that are provided by Microsoft 365 and Office 365.